-During the first quarter of 2005, the Company obtained a significant number of case dismissals in Mississippi.
-These dismissals were in the wake of the Mississippi Supreme Court's decision in the Mangialardi case (in which the court held that consolidation of personal injury claims is impermissible and that restricted out of state residents from bringing asbestos suits in Mississippi).
-Based on these dismissals, the total number of pending Mississippi cases as of March 31, 2005 is now 4,988.
+During the second guarter of 2005, the Company continued to obtain case dismissals in Mississippi.
+These dismissals were in the wake of the Mississippi Supreme Court's decision in the Mangialardi case (in which the court held that consolidation of personal injury claims is impermissible and which restricted out of state residents from bringing asbestos suits in Mississippi).
+Based on these dismissals, the total number of pending Mississippi cases as of June 30, 2005 is now 4,799.
 Significantly, however, 2,879 of those cases were filed in, or removed to, the Mississippi federal district court, which is in the process of transferring them to the federal Multidistrict Asbestos Docket in Philadelphia (the "MDL").
 In accordance with an order of the MDL court entered several years ago, the transferred cases are deemed "administratively dismissed," subject to being reinstated only when each individual plaintiff can demonstrate both a present physical injury and that asbestos exposure resulted from the products or activities of identifiable defendants.
 These "administratively dismissed" cases are not included in the dismissal numbers noted in the above paragraphs.